-Every visit to the Sacred Valley, should include a stop at quaint Ollantaytambo, which lies at the end of the road from Cusco.
-The town’s namesake archaeological site is one of the best examples of Inca architecture in the region, and it’s easy to spend a half-day exploring the temples and other structures there, especially if you hike up beyond the ruins.
-Meanwhile, much of the town itself remains as it was in Inca times, with original houses, streets, and waterways.
+Ollantaytambo’s namesake archaeological site is one of the best examples of Incan architecture in the region.
+It’s easy to spend a half day exploring the temples and other structures there, especially if you factor in time to hike up beyond the ruins.
+Meanwhile, the quaint town itself remains much as it was in Incan times, with original houses, streets, and waterways.
 Some buildings are open to the public, offering a fascinating glimpse into a centuries-old way of life.
 Most Machu Picchu–bound trains leave from the station here.